airflow-helm/charts/charts/airflow/README.md

 <summary>Expand</summary>
 <hr>

-> 🟨 __Note__ 🟨
->
-> If you need to edit the variables in the web-ui, you should set `airflow.variablesUpdate = false`

-You can use the `airflow.variables` value to create airflow [Variables](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#variables) with a post-install/post-update helm hook Job.
+You can use the `airflow.variables` value to create airflow [Variables](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#variables) in a declarative way.

 Example values to create variables called `var_1`, `var_2`:
 ```yaml